Trinity College, Oxford University, UK

 Nanyang Technological University (NTU), Singapore / Pierre & Marie Curie University in Paris, France

-Dr. Denis Fichou is a Research Director at CNRS (1st class), Paris, France, and a Professor at NTU, Singapore.
-He is the current Head of the Organic Nanostructures and Semiconductors laboratory that he founded in 2001 at Pierre et Marie Curie University, Paris.
+Dr. Denis Fichou is a Research Director at CNRS (1st class) and a Professor at NTU, Singapore.
+He is the current Head of the Organic Nanostructures and Semiconductors laboratory that he founded in 2001 at Pierre et Marie Curie University, Paris, France.
 From 2005 to 2015, D. Fichou has been a Visiting Professor at NTU including a Tcheng Tsang Man Chair at the School of Material Science & Engineering in 2005-2008.
 He is now at the School of Physical & Mathematical Sciences where he setup a research lab to develop novel organic and hybrid solar cells.
 In the late 80s D. Fichou has pioneered organic electronics.
 In particular he is the co-inventor of the first organic transistor on a flexible substrate (Adv Mater 1990).
-Since then, he has been developing organic semiconductors and devices, in particular the widespread oligothiophenes family.
+Since then, he has been developing organic semiconductors and devices, in particular the oligothiophenes family.
 Today his research is oriented towards the design of organic and hybrid photovoltaic solar cells as well as new oxide-based photoelectrochemical systems for water splitting and energy storage.
-He has published more than 180 articles in international journals such as Nature, Advanced Materials, ACS Nano, JACS, etc. Besides, he is the holder of 10 patents and the editor and co-author of several books including the Handbook of Oligo & Polythiophenes (Wiley-VCH, >1.000 citations).
-Finally, his publications received over 6.400 citations (h-index=42, Web of Science).
+He has published more than 190 articles in prestigious international journals such as Nature, Advanced Materials, ACS Nano, JACS, etc. Besides, he is the holder of 10 patents and the editor/author of several books including the successful Handbook of Oligo & Polythiophenes (Wiley-VCH, 1999) that has received over 2.200 citations as of today.
+Finally, his publications in academic journals have received a total of more than 10.200 citations (h-index=43, Google Scholar).

 Personal Homepage: http://research.ntu.edu.sg/expertise/academicprofile/Pages/StaffProfile.aspx?ST_EMAILID=DENISFICHOU&CategoryDescription=energy